Dengue worldwide overview

 ECDC assessment

-The current likelihood of the occurrence of local transmission events of chikungunya and dengue viruses in areas where the vectors are present in mainland EU/EEA is moderate, as the environmental conditions are becoming less favourable for vector activity and virus replication in vectors.
-In 2023, locally-acquired dengue cases been reported in France, Italy and Spain.
+The current likelihood of the occurrence of local transmission events of chikungunya and dengue viruses in areas where the vectors are present in mainland EU/EEA is low, as the environmental conditions are not yet favourable for vector activity and virus replication in vectors.
+In 2023, locally-acquired dengue cases were reported by France, Italy, and Spain.

 N.B: The data presented in this report originates from both official public health authorities and nonofficial sources, such as news media.
 Data completeness depends on the availability of reports from surveillance systems and their accuracy, which varies between countries.
 All data should be interpreted with caution and comparisons, particularly across countries, avoided, due to underreporting, variations in surveillance system structure, varying case definitions between countries and over time, and use of syndromic definitions.